1904cs-charlie-owl/VisualNYC/README.md

 Data is based off of NYC historical crime from beginning of 2018 until end of 2018.

-This project will help users decide if their risk of crime when moving to or visiting a location and answer the age old question, is this area safe to be in?
+This project will help users decide if their is a risk of crime when moving to or visiting a location and answer the age old question, is this area safe to be in?

 _Example:_